kodecocodes/i10t/user-notifications/user-notifications.markdown

 For cuddlePix, your goal is to create something similar to the default expanded view, but just a tad more cuddly.
 A cactus picture with a hug emoji in the corner should do quite nicely! :]

 To start, delete the existing label and change the view's background color to white.
 Set the view height to **320** to give yourself more room to work.
-Add an Image View and pin it to the edges of the superview with a fixed size as pictured below:
+Add an Image View and pin it to the edges of the superview with a fixed size as pictured below (these are indeed conflicting, bear with me):

 ![width=35% bordered](./images/imageview-constraints.png)

-In the document outline, select the **height** constraint under the Image View.
+To fix the conflicting constraints, in the document outline, select the **height** constraint under the Image View.
 Use the Size Inspector to change the constraint relation to **Greater Than or Equal**:

 ![width=60% bordered](./images/greater-than-autolayout.png)